 For the first time in Canadian history, people over the age of 65 outnumber those under the age of 15.
-This shift will place additional pressure on the country's health care system due to age-related and chronic diseases.
+This is expected to place additional pressure on Canada's health care system due to age-related and chronic diseases.
 At the same time, there is widespread acceptance of the positive impact that physical activity and social inclusion can have on overall health.
 As a result, governments and organizations across the country are taking steps to actively engage older adults in physical activity.

-In this context, Parks and Recreation Ontario (PRO) applied for and received funding from the Ontario Trillium Foundation for a 3-year project beginning in January 2016 to develop a framework for older adult recreation, based on the success of the HIGH FIVE quality standard for children's programs.
+In this context, in January 2016, Parks and Recreation Ontario (PRO) received funding from the Ontario Trillium Foundation for a 3-year project to develop a framework for older adult recreation, based on the success of the HIGH FIVE quality standard for children's programs.
 The Principles of Health Aging (PHA) builds on HIGH FIVE’s quality assurance standard for children.
-Its principles—mastery, play, participation, friendship, and having a caring leader—have demonstrated success in encouraging older adults to participate consistently in physical activity.
+Its principles—Mastery, Play, Participation, Friendship, and having A Caring Leader—have demonstrated success in encouraging older adults to participate consistently in physical activity.
 The project is now in its implementation phase.

 PHA Implementation Timeline

 Launch: April 2018